Abion / Blog / Protecting Intellectual Property at Major Sporting Events: A Comprehensive Guide

 Why Intellectual Property Matters

-From trademarks to ambush marketing, IP rights help maintain exclusivity, safeguard investments, and prevent unauthorised commercial exploitation.
+From trade marks to ambush marketing, IP rights help maintain exclusivity, safeguard investments, and prevent unauthorised commercial exploitation.

 In this guide, we have summarised some key points to consider when navigating and protecting IP at major sporting events.